-- ✓ Madam Lee, the Chairman of the Board in FYE 2024, does not sit on any Board Committee nor attend any Board Committees' meetings. - √ This facilitates the Board to have better check and balance function as well as objective review by the Board on matters recommended by the Board Committees
+MCCG Practices Applications by VSTECS Practice 1.4 Madam Lee, the Chairman of the Board in FYE 2024, does not sit on any Board Committee nor attend any Board Committees' meetings.
+The Chairman of the board should not be a member of the audit committee, nomination committee or remuneration committee.
+This facilitates the Board to have better check and balance function as well as objective review by the Board on matters recommended by the Board Committees.
+APPLIED